SondreMyhre/Projects/README.md

 # Projects

-A collection of machine learning,  computer vision, and mathematics projects I've made.
+A small collection of machine learning,  computer vision, and mathematics projects I've built during my MSc in Cybernetics and Robotics at NTNU and on the side.

 ## Featured projects
 - **Njord_Perception** Real-time buoy detection for an Autonomous Surface Vehicle (ASV) using ZED stereo camera, YOLOv8, and ROS2.
-I made this for Njord NTNU, when i was a member.

-- **Snow_pole_detection** Mini-project from TDT4265 (Computer Vision & Deep Learning): YOLO-based detection of snow poles using RGB + LiDAR-derived images.
-I completed the mini-project with another student, but I did not take the exam.
+- **Snow_pole_detection** Mini-project from TDT4265: YOLO-based detection of snow poles using RGB and LiDAR-derived images.

-- **blackjack.ipynb** Training an agent in gymnasium blackjack environment, with reinforcement learning. '
+- **blackjack.ipynb** Reinforcement learning agent for OpenAI Gymnasium Blackjack.

-- **nevral.ipynb** Creating a perceptron from scratch only using Pandas and NumPy, and training it on the MNIST dataset.
+- **nevral.ipynb** MLP for MNIST from scratch using only NumPy.

-- **pi.ipynb** Numerically showing that the euclidean norm minimizes pi, when pi is defined as the ratio between circumference and diameter, and circle from all points with equal norm to the centre.
+- **pi.ipynb** A small numerical exploration of p-norms: for a unit ball defined by ‖x‖ = 1, we approximate its perimeter and diameter and compute their ratio (π).
+The experiment shows that the Euclidean norm minimizes the value π.

 ## Notes
 Some projects depend on hardware (e.g., ZED camera, ASV platform) or private datasets.